The Dark repo contains multiple services and compilation targets. For OCaml, here's how the various directories intersect, and what language they use:

 videos- for integration tests

 stroller- a Rust backend service that sits next to our OCaml backend.
+It will be phased out along with the OCaml backend.
 When the OCaml backend sends data to Pusher (websockets vendor) or Rollbar (exception tracking), it sends it to Stroller to send to the vendor instead.
 This allows execution to continue running immediately (our backend does not have efficient concurrency, so this is a hack to allow it)